When to Suspect Lyme Disease in Children: Early Signs Parents Miss

 Tick Bites Are Often Not Seen

-Research shows that only a minority of children diagnosed with Lyme disease recall a tick bite (Nigrovic et al.).
+Many children diagnosed with Lyme disease do not recall a tick bite.

-See why many children never see the tick that infected them.
+See why many children never see the tick.

 Seasonal Pattern of Pediatric Lyme Disease

-Many pediatric Lyme disease cases occur during late spring and summer when nymph ticks are most active, although infections can occur throughout the year.
+Most cases occur during late spring and summer when nymph ticks are active, although infections can occur year-round.

-Risk is highest in regions where Lyme disease is common, including the Northeast, Mid-Atlantic, Upper Midwest, and parts of the West Coast.
+Risk is highest in endemic regions such as the Northeast, Mid-Atlantic, Upper Midwest, and parts of the West Coast.

 When Lyme Disease Should Be Considered

-Clinicians should consider Lyme disease in children when symptoms appear after outdoor exposure in tick-endemic regions and cannot be explained by another condition.
+Lyme disease should be considered when symptoms cannot be explained by another condition.

 - Unexplained knee swelling